andrewhampton/bristow/README.md

     unit: String
   }
 ) do |location:, unit: 'celsius'|
-  # Your weather API call here
+  # Implement your application logic here
   { temperature: 22, unit: unit }
 end

-# Create an agent with these functions
+# Create an agent with access to the function
 weather_agent = Bristow::Agent.new(
   name: "WeatherAssistant",
   description: "Helps with weather-related queries",